pencer-io/pencer-io.github.io/_posts/2021-01-28-ctf-thm-jurassic-park.md

 dennis@ip-10-10-9-16:~$
 ```

-Success!
-We have been able to log in to ssh as dennis.
+Excellent, we are able to log in as dennis.

 First let's look in our current directory.
 Using ls with the -a parameter shows all files, including hidden ones: